noahluddy/get-motivated/README.md

-# getmotivated
+# Get Motivated Today!
-Gets the top post from www.reddit.com/r/GetMotivated
+Gets the top post from www.reddit.com/r/GetMotivated and displays it beautifully